Robert A. Garvy

 Mr. Garvy earned his M.B.A. at Georgia State University in 1976 with special emphasis on investment theory.
 After graduation, Mr. Garvy joined Blackburn & Company in Atlanta, GA where he was a vice president of their pension consulting division.
 He later joined Wilshire Associate, a well-known and highly regarded national investment consulting firm.
 At Wilshire for 12 years, he was a senior vice president and general partner and co-founded their pension consulting division.
 In that role, he assisted in the growth and development of the division into one of national prominence.

-Mr. Garvy was appointed to the University of Central Florida Board of Trustees in June 2011 and is Chairman of the Educational Programs Committee.
-UCF is the second largest university in the U.S. with over 60,000 students.
-He also serves on the business school advisory council at the University of Notre Dame.
+Mr. Garvy is Chairman of the University of Central Florida Board Of Trustees and is Chairman of the Educational Programs Committee.
+UCF is the second largest university in the U.S. with over 68,000 students.
+He also has served on the business school advisory council at the University of Notre Dame.

 Mr. Garvy has been active in community affairs.
-He has served as a member of the Palm Beach County Investment Board and is currently a trustee of the Palm Beach Retirement Board.
+He has served as a member of the Palm Beach County Investment Board and as a trustee of the Palm Beach Retirement Board for over ten years.
 He is a past Chairman of Rosarian Academy and has been active with Cardinal Newman High School.
 He is a member of the Society of the Four Arts and served on the board of the Sailfish Club.